The oldest Toyota passenger car in the world, a 1936 Toyota model AA, was found on a farm in Russia.

 Only 1404 of the Model AAs were built between 1936 and 1942, and all were thought to have been destroyed during the Second World War.

-Even the Toyota factory museum in Japan could not find one and commissioned a replica be built.
+Even the Toyota factory museum in Japan could not find one and commissioned the construction of a replica.

 How an original AA came to be found and then displayed in the Louwman Museum in The Hague is one of those fabulous automotive yarns.